dhstewart/nvim-config/README.md

 - `<leader> g` to use fzf/ripgrep in the project. [docs](https://github.com/junegunn/fzf.vim) (defintely browse throught the commands section)
 - `<leader> t` to search files in the project
-- `<leader> G` to open dir browser and go to file in current buffer
 - `:Gbrowse` open browser and go to file in github
-- `zz` to center cursor
-- `gt` to toggle tabs

-There's lots of good stuff in all the plugins.
-I recommend starting slow.
-If you</br>
-find something that doesn't work for you or just feels clunky, I would remove it</br>
-from your fork so that you can keep the plugins trimmed down.

 ### Structure